Protect sensitive messages and documents by using Information Rights Management (IRM) in Office 2016

 Defining and deploying rights policy templates for Office 2016

 As in Office 2007, Office 2010, and Office 2013, Office 2016 includes the option for users to apply individual rights to documents and messages, such as Read and Change in Word 2016, Excel 2016, PowerPoint 2016, and Visio 2016.
-In Outlook you can use the Do Not Forward option that allows you to confidently share email, granting only limited rights to the intended recipients of the message.
-You can also define custom rights policy templates for your organization that are deployed to clients automatically so they can be applied by users in one click.
+In Outlook, you can use the Do Not Forward option that allows you to confidently share email, granting only limited rights to the intended recipients of the message.
+You can create custom rights policy templates for your organization.
+These templates are automatically deployed to clients, enabling users to apply them effortlessly.

 You create and manage rights policy templates by using the administration site on your RMS or AD RMS server.
 For information about how to create, configure, and post custom policy templates, see AD RMS Rights Policy Templates Deployment Step-by-Step Guide.

 The rights that you can include in permissions policy templates for Office 2016 are listed in the following sections.

 Each IRM right that is listed in the following table can be enforced by Office 2016 applications that are configured to work with AD RMS or Azure RMS.

 |Gives the user every right that is listed in this table, and the right to change permissions that are associated with content.
 Expiration doesn't apply to users who have Full Control.

 |Allows the user to open IRM content.
 This right corresponds to Read Access in the Office 2016 user interface.

 |Allows the user to modify the document's content.
 This right includes the ability to sort and filter content in Excel.

 |Allows the user to save a file.